About

 Samuel Green – Presenter, Kol Cambridge

-Samuel, aka DJ Antithesis, founded Kol Cambridge at the University of Cambridge in 2005, where it was recognized with a coveted nomination in the BBC student radio awards.
+Samuel, aka DJ Antithesis, founded Kol Cambridge at the University of Cambridge in 2005.
 After a few years in the Geneva HQ of Procter & Gamble, he moved to Israel, and in 2012 left the company to become a licensed tour guide.